Skip to main content

 3. Longer term forecast

 Weather conditions 2 to 4 weeks from now are predicted to remain relatively dry, with only light and patchy rainfall currently forecast.
-If rainfall over the next few weeks remains as low as expected, groundwater levels would be expected to fall.
+If rainfall over the next few weeks remains as low as expected and as we are continuing to more towards summer, groundwater levels are expected to continue to fall.

-Graph showing the trend of groundwater levels since January 2024 at the Little Bucket Farm Observation Borehole at Petham in the North Downs of East Kent overlying a background of colour banding indicating relatively high and low conditions.
-Levels are normal for this time of year as of 31 March 2026.
+Graph showing the trend of groundwater levels since January 2024 at the Little Bucket Farm Observation Borehole at Petham in the North Downs of east Kent overlying a background of colour banding indicating relatively high and low conditions.
+Levels are above normal for this time of year, as of 17 April 2026, but falling.

 4. What the Environment Agency is doing